 2: Open the file named hosts in the folder C:\Windows\System32\drivers\etc\ ;

-Now you go back to your Chrome or Firefox web browser, the localhost site will be OK.
+Now you go back to your Chrome or Firefox web browser, the localhost site should be OK.